 Let's consider discrete time systems or sampled data systems.
 They are characterized by the ability to periodically sample continuous input variables, calculate new outputs influencing the continuous parts of the model and update discrete state variables.
 The output variables keep their values between the samplings.
 We need to be able to activate equations once every sampling.
 There is a built-in function sample(Start, Interval) that is true when time=Start + n\Interval, n>=0.
-A discrete first order state space model could then be written as
+A discrete first order state space model can then be written as

 '''

 block DiscreteStateSpace

 parameter Real a, b, c, d;

 parameter Real Period=1;

 input Real u;

 discrete output Real y;

 protected

 discrete Real x;

 equation

 when sample(0, Period) then

 x = apre(x) + bu;

 y = cpre(x) + du;

 end when;

 end DiscreteStateSpace;

 '''

-Note, that the special notation, $\mathbf{pre}(x)$ , is used to denote the value of the discrete state variable x before the sampling.
+The special notation $\mathbf{pre}(x)$ is used to denote the left limit of the discrete state variable x at an event instant, whereas variable x always denotes the right limit.

 In this case, the first sampling is performed when simulation starts.
 With Start > 0, there would not have been any equation defining x and y initially.
-All variables being defined by when-statements hold their values between the activation of the equations and have the value of their start-attribute before the first sampling, i.e., they are discrete state variables and must have the variable prefix discrete.
+All variables being defined by when-statements hold their values between the activation of the equations and have the value of their start-attribute before the first sampling, i.e., they are discrete state variables and may optionally have the variable prefix discrete.
+Boolean, Integer, and String variables are always discrete-time variables, i.e., these variables change their value only at an event instant.

-For non-periodic sampling a somewhat more complex method for specifying the samplings would be used.
-The sequence of sampling instants could be calculated by the model itself and kept in a discrete state variable, say NextSampling.
+For non-periodic sampling a somewhat more complex method for specifying the samplings can be used.
+The sequence of sampling instants can be calculated by the model itself and kept in a discrete state variable, say NextSampling.
 We would then like to activate a set of equations once when the condition time>= NextSampling becomes true.
-An alternative formulation of the above discrete system would thus be.
+An alternative formulation of the above discrete system is thus.

 '''

 block DiscreteStateSpace2

 parameter Real a, b, c, d;

 parameter Real Period=1;

 input Real u;

 discrete output Real y;

 protected

 discrete Real x, NextSampling(start=0);

 equation

 when time >= pre(NextSampling) then

 x = apre(x) + bu;

 y = cpre(x) + du;

 NextSampling = time + Period;

 end when;

 end DiscreteStateSpace2;

 '''